-For security reasons, the security features "Users and Permissions" (RBAC) and "Web security" (HTTPS) may be activated.
-In this case, before the device webpage can be displayed using https, you have to install a root certificate, which is provided via our homepage.
+For security reasons, the security features "Users and Permissions" (RBAC) and "Web security" (HTTPS) are activated in the factory settings.
+So, before the device webpage can be displayed using https, you have to install a root certificate, which is provided via our homepage.
 Once the certificate is downloaded to the local computer the certificate can be installed manually.
 Just double-click on the file, and install the certificate as a trusted root certification authority.